Getting started with Titan Analytics

 If you're using Titan Analytics to fill out your Fannie Mae 1004MC (Market Conditions Form), this document will get you up and running.

-Follow the instructions below to process data exported from your MLS in Titan Analytics, and then export the calculations to your report in TOTAL:
+Follow the instructions below to process data exported from your MLS in Titan Analytics, and then export the calculations to your report:

-Before using Titan Analytics, make sure you've downloaded and installed the most recent TOTAL update.
+Before using Titan Analytics in TOTAL, make sure you've downloaded and installed the most recent TOTAL update.
 Click here

 for instructions on getting the latest updates.